thetron/mongoid_publishable/readme.md

 ## What does it do?

 The gem add some fields, scopes and methods to your models which you want to be able to publish and unpublish.
+You know, things like blog posts and junk like that.

 ## Getting started